bondy-io/bondy-demo-marketplace/README.md

 This will create the python virtual environment with all the dependencies required to run the script.
 The script then connects to Bondy and register the following URIs:
-* `market.bidder.add`: When a new bigger joins, it has to give a name to be able to bid.
+* `com.market.bidder.add`: When a new bigger joins, it has to give a name to be able to bid.
-* `market.bidder.gone`: When a client gently leave the market, i.e. no errors or interuptions.
+* `com.market.bidder.gone`: When a client gently leave the market, i.e. no errors or interuptions.
-* `market.get`: To get all the listed items.
+* `com.market.get`: To get all the listed items.
-* `market.item.bid`: To bid on a listed item.
+* `com.market.item.bid`: To bid on a listed item.
-* `market.item.get`: To get the details of a specific item.
+* `com.market.item.get`: To get the details of a specific item.
-* `market.item.sell` To put a new item on the market place.
+* `com.market.item.sell` To put a new item on the market place.

 The market publishes the following topics:
-* `market.item.added`: When a new item is on offer.
+* `com.market.item.added`: When a new item is on offer.
-* `market.item.new_price`: When a bid was accepted.
+* `com.market.item.new_price`: When a bid was accepted.

 ## Troubleshooting